Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Panthers stats and trends

-- The Panthers have been underdogs by 10 points or more one time this season and have not covered the spread once.
+- This season, the Panthers are winless against the spread when entering a game as an underdog of 9.5 points or more.

-- Carolina's games this year have eclipsed the over/under seven times in 14 opportunities (50%).
+- Carolina's games this year have gone over the total in seven out of 14 opportunities (50%).

-- When Carolina records more than 21.9 points, it is 3-2 against the spread and 3-2 overall.
+- Carolina is 3-2 against the spread and 3-2 overall in games when it scores more than 21.9 points.

-- Carolina is 4-2 against the spread and 4-2 overall when the team totals more than 333.6 yards.
+- In games that Carolina piles up over 333.6 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year the Panthers have 24 turnovers, one fewer than the Buccaneers have takeaways (25).
+- The Panthers have 24 giveaways this season, while the Buccaneers have 25 takeaways.

 Home and road insights

-- At home this year, Carolina has two wins against the spread and is 2-5 overall.
+- Carolina has two wins against the spread, and is 2-5 overall, at home this year.

-- In three of seven games at home this season, Carolina has gone over the total.
+- In seven games at home this year, Carolina has hit the over three times.

-- Tampa Bay is 4-3 overall, with two wins against the spread, in away games.
+- Away from home, Tampa Bay has two wins against the spread and is 4-3 overall.

-- The Buccaneers are unbeaten ATS (1-0) on the road as 10-point favorites or more.
+- The Buccaneers have one win ATS (1-1) away from home as 9.5-point favorites or more.

-- Tampa Bay has hit the over in three of seven road games this year.
+- This year, in seven road games, Tampa Bay has gone over the total three times.

-- The average point total in Buccaneers away games this season is 51.4 points, 8.9 more than this contest's over/under (42.5).
+- Buccaneers away games this season average 51.4 total points, 8.4 more than this contest's over/under (43).

 Powered by Data Skrive.